capac/crm_app/README.rst

 Features
 --------

-* Allow querying of tenant information by property identification
-* Provides list of documents sent to tenants by email
-* Allows printing of list of documents sent to tenants
 * Provides a validated entry form to ensure correct data
+* Allows update of tenant information in property
+* Provides add / delete property functions
 * Provides import and export functions for data
-* Provides add / delete property functions
-* Allow update of tenant information in property
+* Provides list of documents sent to tenants by email
+* Allows saving to CSV file of the list of documents sent to tenants

 Author
 ======